Randy Barlow: 1984–2020: Later career and death

 Barlow remained based in Nashville, where he continued to write songs and perform.
 In 2015, Barlow was inducted into the Traditional Country Music Hall of Fame.
 On August 20, 2016, Randy Barlow was inducted into the Michigan Country Music Hall of Fame in West Branch, Michigan.

 Barlow died of cancer on July 30, 2020, at the age of 77.

 Awards

 1979 Country Music Association Award (CMA) nominee for Best New Male Vocalist; Cash Box Magazine Country Album Award Winner, New Male Vocalist; Inductee, National Traditional Country Music Association Hall of Fame 2015.

-Randy Barlow was inducted into the Michigan Country Music Hall of Fame in West Branch, Michigan on August 20, 2016.